peterkaminski/hotair-peterkaminski-wiki/README.md

 This is an emergent story of four people - Franklin, Anika, Liliane, and Mateo - and the transformative power of friendship.
 The friends meet and have adventures in different places around the world, sharing experiences and creative endeavors, forming a deep and lasting bond.

 It was written by ChatGPT (GPT-4 model, [Mar 23 Version](https://help.openai.com/en/articles/6825453-chatgpt-release-notes)) in April 2023, with prompts by [Peter Kaminski](http://peterkaminski.wiki/).
+There are about 10,000 words in the story.
 It is shared under [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/).
 This website was built with [Massive Wiki](https://massive.wiki/) and [Massive Wiki Builder](https://github.com/peterkaminski/massivewikibuilder/).
 You can comment on these pages using [Hypothesis](https://web.hypothes.is/) - click the "<" in the upper right corner.

 On this page, there is commentary by me (Pete), and links, which are the prompts I gave to ChatGPT.
 The links go to a page with ChatGPT's response.
 (Or if you like, you can view [[Hot Air - All Chapters|all chapters on one page]].)